openstreetmap/osmdbt/man/osmdbt-fake-log.md

 This can be used if something breaks with the replication and you need to set everything up from a specific point in time.

+This should only be done with a database that isn't changing, ie. disable writing to the database and wait for all transactions to end.
+Then run **osmdbt-fake-log**, enable replication with **osmdbt-enable-replication**, enable **osmdbt-get-log** processing and re-enable writing.

 # OPTIONS